nareshkumart07/Hand-Written-Digit-Classifier/README.md

 # Hand-Written-Digit-Classifier

 This project is a simple web application that recognizes handwritten digits.
 It uses a Convolutional Neural Network (CNN) built with PyTorch and a user interface created with Streamlit.

 Users can either upload an image of a digit or use their device's camera to take a picture, and the model will predict the digit.

+Model Performance

+When trained for 10 epochs using the train.py script, the model achieves:

+Test Accuracy: 98.88%

+Average Test Loss: 0.0366

 Project Structure

-train.py: The Python script to train the CNN model.
+train.py: The Python script to train the CNN model (defined as CNNModel).
 It downloads the MNIST dataset, trains the model, and saves the weights as mnist_cnn_model.pth.

 app.py: The main Streamlit application script.
 It loads the pre-trained mnist_cnn_model.pth and provides the web interface for inference.
+It is critical that the CNNModel class in this file matches the one in train.py.

 requirements.txt: A list of all necessary Python packages to run the project.